 The first of its kind in the UK, this pioneering Scholarships Fund was designed in partnership with the MoD and in consultation with several charities who work with veterans.

-We are now supporting three intakes DVSF students, 55 awarded in 2018, 50 in 2019 and 55 in 2020.
+We are now supporting four intakes of DVSF students, totalling 210 scholarships.
 These individuals come to us from a variety of backgrounds and have a complex range of health challenges.
 Many have mental health conditions and our specialist support services have been tailored to help these individuals manage the demands of studying.
 Students are from all branches of the Armed Services and spread across the 4 nations.
-Over 87% of the students are motivated to progress in their chosen career or to start a new career.
-Subject choices also range across Faculties, with 28% choosing STEM subjects, 20% Business and Law and 15% Wellbeing, Education and Language studies.
+Over 86% of the students are motivated to progress in their chosen career or to start a new career.
+Subject choices also range across Faculties, with 30% choosing STEM subjects, 21% Business and Law and 15% Wellbeing, Education and Language studies.

 'Studying is light at the end of a very dark tunnel'

 "The DVSF has given me the chance to get a fresh start and achieve something positive from the rest of my life: a fresh start, a new house and hopefully a new career doing something worthwhile.

 This is an amazing opportunity, it gives others a light at the end of the tunnel, the chance to retrain for a job that would bring meaning and brings a sense of purpose back to their lives."

 - Steven Wilson, Veteran and OU Student (Read more of Steven's story and hopes for the future here)